Phatnoir/jellyfin-renamer/README.md

 - The script now uses improved boundary detection for cleaner titles
 - Use `--format "Show - SxxExx"` to avoid including titles if they're still problematic
 - Consider manually specifying `--series` for better cleaning
+- For anime, try `--anime` flag which defaults to no episode titles

 ### Permission errors
 - Ensure you have write permissions to the directory